ctsit/project_ownership/README.md

 ## Easy Installation
 REDCap Project Ownership is available in the [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/index.php).
 To install it follow these steps:

 - Access your REDCap installation's _View modules available in the REDCap repo_ button at **Control Center > External Modules** to download _Project Ownership_.
-If it is not already installed on your REDCap system you will also need to install the `redcap_entity` module.
+If it is not already installed on your REDCap system, you will also need to install the `redcap_entity` module.
 - Once downloaded, enable Project Ownership and REDCap Entity if it is also needed.
 Each module will be enabled globally.